HDAI654/KOL_msg/README.md

 ## 💻 Usage
 1. go to address   https://hdai654.github.io/KOL_msg   and login
-- username : Hamed
+- username : TestUser
-- password : Hamedxxc8
+- password : testuser123
 2. and enjoy to use this app

 OR